BaconPhat/Containers/README.md

 https://openspeedtest.com/

 ## PiHole
-This is one of my favorite projects, I started on a Raspberry Pi 2B, which grew up as my client list grew in my house.
+This is one of my favorite projects, local DNS filtering.
+I started on a Raspberry Pi 2B, which grew up as my client list grew in my house.
 I can block all sorts of junk DNS queries from my various smart devices, while not blocking the functions.
 I am a supporter of this project, I highly recommend you check it out! http://pi-hole.net